Sycamore (moth): Biology

 The adults fly at night from June to August and are attracted to light and sugar.

 The extraordinary larva is very distinctive, thickly covered with very long yellow and orange hairs with white spots outlined in black along the back.
 It feeds on various maples and also on common horse-chestnut, large-leaved lime, mulberry and pedunculate oak.
 The species overwinters as a pupa.
 Contrary to its bright colours, it is not poisonous, but may cause skin irritation if handled excessively.

-The flight season refers to the British Isles.
-This may vary in other parts of the range.